St Bartholomew-the-Great: Dissolution

 The last Prior was Robert Fuller, the Abbot of Waltham Holy Cross.
-He was favoured by King Henry VIII, having been invited to attend the christening of Prince Edward, and did not oppose the dissolution of the Priory.
+He was favoured by King Henry VIII, indeed was invited to attend the christening of Prince Edward, and acquiesced in the dissolution of his Priory.

-While much of the hospital survived the Dissolution of the Monasteries, about half of the priory's church was ransacked then demolished in 1543.
-Having escaped the Great Fire of London of 1666, the surviving parts of the church fell into disrepair.
-During Canon Edwin Savage's tenure as rector, the church was further restored at the cost of more than £60,000.
-The surviving building had comprised part of a priory adjoining St Bartholomew's Hospital, but its nave was pulled down up to the last bay although the lofty crossing arches and choir survive largely intact from the Norman and later Middle Ages, enabling its continued use as a parish church.
+While many of the Priory's buildings survived the Dissolution of the Monasteries, about half of the priory's church was ransacked for building materials then demolished in 1543..
+The nave was pulled down up to the last bay although the lofty crossing arches and choir survive largely intact from the Norman and later Middle Ages, enabling the surviving parts to be converted from priory for use as a parish church.

-The church and some of the priory buildings were briefly used as the third Dominican friary (Black Friars) of London, refounded by Queen Mary I of England in 1556 and closed in 1559.
-Part of the main entrance to the church remains at West Smithfield, nowadays most easily recognisable by its half-timbered, late 16th-century, Tudor frontage built on the older (13th-century) stone arch.
-This adaptation may originally have been carried out by the Dominican friars in the 1550s, or by the post-Reformation patron of the advowson, Lord Rich, Lord Chancellor of England (1547–51).
-From this gatehouse to the west door of the church, the path leads along roughly where the south aisle of the nave formerly existed.
+The dissolved Priory's buildings to the South and East were granted in December 1546 to a newly founded and royaly endowed St Bartholomew's Hospital which continues to the present day the care for the sick initiated by the medieval Priory.